PortAudio/portaudio/src/hostapi/oboe/README.md

 TODOs:
 ----
 - Testing.
-This implementation was tested for VoIP calls that use blocking streams - for everything else, lots of tests are needed.
+This implementation is being tested for VoIP calls that use blocking streams - for everything else, lots of tests are needed.

 Misc
 ----